 Learning Goals for the M.S. in Counseling

-1. Candidates will display the required academic preparation and professional dispositions necessary to succeed in the graduate program in Counseling and Student Development.
+- Candidates will display the required academic preparation and professional dispositions necessary to succeed in the graduate program in Counseling or Higher Education Leadership.

-3. Candidates will display evidence of critical thinking and problem solving skills by demonstrating the application of theory to practice.
+- Candidates will display evidence of critical thinking and problem solving skills.

-5. Candidates will display evidence of advanced scholarsip through research and/or creative activity.
+- Candidates will display evidence of advanced scholarship through research and/or creative activity.